Nissan CEO Hiroto Saikawa to resign after pay row

 Hiroto Saikawa, president and chief executive officer of Nissan, is to resign.

-Nissan said its chief executive Hiroto Saikawa would resign on September 16 following revelations of excessive payments and a plunge in profits in the wake of the ousting of Carlos Ghosn on allegations of financial misconduct.
+Nissan chief executive Hiroto Saikawa will resign next Monday following revelations of excessive payments and a plunge in profits in the wake of the ousting of Carlos Ghosn on allegations of financial misconduct.

 Following a board meeting on Monday, the company said it would install its chief operating officer Yasuhiro Yamuchi as interim chief executive until it found a permanent replacement for Mr Saikawa by the end of October.